Pellagra: History

-Pellagra was studied mostly in Europe until the late 19th century when it became epidemic especially in the southern United States.
-In the early 1900s, pellagra reached epidemic proportions in the American South.
-Between 1906 and 1940 more than 3 million Americans were affected by pellagra with more than 100,000 deaths, yet the epidemic resolved itself right after dietary niacin fortification.
-Pellagra deaths in South Carolina numbered 1,306 during the first ten months of 1915; 100,000 Southerners were affected in 1916.
-At this time, the scientific community held that pellagra was probably caused by a germ or some unknown toxin in corn.
 The Spartanburg Pellagra Hospital in Spartanburg, South Carolina, was the first facility in the United States dedicated to discovering the cause of pellagra.
-It was established in 1914 with a special Congressional appropriation to the U.S. Public Health Service (PHS) and set up primarily for research.
-In 1915, Dr. Joseph Goldberger, assigned to study pellagra by the Surgeon General of the United States, showed it was linked to diet by observing the outbreaks of pellagra in orphanages and mental hospitals.
+It was established in 1914 with a special Congressional appropriation to the U.S. Public Health Service and set up primarily for research.
+In 1915, Dr. Joseph Goldberger, assigned to study pellagra by the surgeon general of the United States, showed it was linked to diet by observing the outbreaks of pellagra in orphanages and mental hospitals.
 Goldberger noted that children between the ages of 6 and 12 (but not older or younger children at the orphanages) and patients at the mental hospitals (but not doctors or nurses) were the ones who seemed most susceptible to pellagra.
 Goldberger theorized that a lack of meat, milk, eggs, and legumes made those particular populations susceptible to pellagra.
 By modifying the diet served in these institutions with "a marked increase in the fresh animal and the leguminous protein foods," Goldberger was able to show that pellagra could be prevented.
 By 1926, Goldberger established that a diet that included these foods, or a small amount of brewer's yeast, prevented pellagra.